RobinNixon/vizwiz/vizwiz.md

 ---

 This specification provides everything needed to create new visualizers for the VizWiz system.
-The key is following the patterns established in the `bars.viz.js` example, particularly for UI construction and framework integration.
+The key is following the patterns established in the `bars.viz.js` example, particularly for UI construction, framework integration, and auto-mutation implementation.